 Cocaine (which is also processed and sold as “crack”) is an extremely addictive drug that is derived from the coca plant in South America.
 It can be abused by snorting, smoking, or injection.
-Depending on the manner of absorbing the drug, highs can last from between 5 and 30 minutes.
+Depending on the manner of absorbing the drug, highs can last between 5 and 30 minutes.
 Given the addictive nature of this drug, a cocaine addiction treatment program is necessary for many people.

 Signs and Symptoms of Cocaine Addiction

 On a short-term basis, this drug may cause highs of euphoria and energy that make a person seem happy and talkative.
 In some cases, it can increase aggression and anger.
 Dangerous physical effects of cocaine abuse come in the form of high blood pressure and increased heart rate.
 Cocaine also causes digestive distress and stomach-sickness, change in appetite leading to weight loss over time, sleeplessness, restlessness, panic attacks, high body temperature, and dilated pupils.

 Those who sniff cocaine regularly might be prone to frequent nosebleeds, an inability to smell scents or odors, and a constant runny nose or hoarse voice.
 The tissue within the nostrils may become inflamed, infected, or even cancerous.
 Bowel problems are more common with cocaine that is administered orally.
 These bowel complications can make it difficult to go to the bathroom because there will be a limited blood flow in the users’ intestines.

 Integrated Treatment for Cocaine Addiction

 Many people who use cocaine also misuse other drugs or have complicated stressors associated with cocaine use.
-Multiple addictions may need to be treated at one time.
+Multiple addictions may have occurred and need to be treated at one time.
 Because substance use usually begins as a way to self-medicate, and because cocaine addiction can lead to traumatic life events, addiction to cocaine often includes more than one disorder.
 The effects of addiction plague family life, cognitive thinking ability, and general health.
-Many aspects of the drug abuse will need to be specifically addressed in treatment.
+All of the issues that surround cocaine use can be addressed in a supportive, helpful way during treatment.